furniture« Previous Entries

 “Necessity is the mother of invention.”

-Oak Leaf bedside tables, 24H x 12D with a 20 inch glass top, crinkled brown craft paper over heavy cardboard tubes.
-The tubes are available in a variety of dimensions, sold in hardware stores as use for cement-pouring re: fence building.
+Oak Leaf bedside tables, 24H x 12W inches with a 20 inch glass top, crinkled paper mache over heavy cardboard tubes.
+The tubes are available in a variety of dimensions, sold in hardware stores as use for cement pouring re: fence building.

-I’ve had this idea to make bedside tables for a few years now, and selling the house has motivated me to finally make them.
-I have not been able to find any in the stores that I like.
-Faux suede effects were the intention here, but whether or not that was successful, I’m pleased with the results.
-A brown circular woven mat was purchased for $2, finishing the look.
+I’ve had this idea to make bedside tables for a few years now, and selling the house, prepping it for viewing has motivated me to finally make them.
+Faux suede effects were the intention here, and I’m pleased with the results.
+A brown circular woven mat covers the glass and hides the space looking into the tube.

 Cycad Fossil Chair, Salish NW Pacific culture wooden whorl replica Chair, and Ancient Mayan bowl replica refurbished vintage chair, 29 x 29 x 29 inches mixed media.
 Read the feature article.